davs3275/sbs/med/collier.md

 inclination, does not consider that all who knew him will quickly be gone.
-That his fame will grow less in the next generation, and flag upon the course ; and handed from one to another by men who eagerly desire it themselves, and are quenched themselves, it will be quenched at last ; but granting your memory and your men immortal, what is their panegyric to you ?
-I do not say, when you are dead, but if you were living, what would commendation signify, unless for some reason of utility ?
-To conclude ; if you depend thus servilely upon the good word of other people, you will be unworthy of your nature.
+That his fame will grow less in the next generation, and flag upon the course; and handed from one to another by men who eagerly desire it themselves, and are quenched themselves, it will be quenched at last; but granting your memory and your men immortal, what is their panegyric to you?
+I do not say, when you are dead, but if you were living, what would commendation signify, unless for some reason of utility?
+To conclude; if you depend thus servilely upon the good word of other people, you will be unworthy of your nature.
 ;